Home

 What is learning for the machine?

-The machine learns from the past experience (on data) in relation to a certain class of tasks if its performance in a given task improves on a given metric.
+The machine learns from past experience (on data) in relation to a certain class of tasks if its performance in a given task improves on a given metric.
 This process can also be called adaptation (it may have more context in this process) — the machine adapts its behavior to new information.
 And this adaptation, which seems to have no human intervention, from time to time gives the impression that the machine is actually learning.

 Machine learning is essentially a data analysis method that automates the construction of analytical models using algorithms that iterate through data.
-Machine learning allows computers to find hidden knowledge without being explicitly program where to look.
+Machine learning allows computers to find hidden knowledge without being explicitly programmed where to look.
 And this is kind of a key idea.

 In fact, we feed data to the algorithm and the result of the program execution will be the logic for handling the new data.